vishnumuthyalu/Machine-Learning-Model/README.md

 - id3-train.dat and id3-test.dat used for ID3 Algorithm

 # To Test Code
-- download .ipynb file , and download the two .csv files (distances.csv and cities.csv) and .png file (texas-map-2.png)
+- download .ipynb file , and download the four .dat files : gd-train.dat, gd-test.dat, id3-train.dat, and id3-test.dat
 - in source code , change the file path, by modifying the basePath variable.
-The modification should point to a folder that holds the two .csv files and .png files, so that they can be accessed by the code
+The modification should point to a folder that holds the four .dat files, so that they can be accessed by the code
 - basePath = "your_file_path"
 - You will now be able to test out the code